We have collated some of our most Frequently Asked Questions, to help give information about Travel Department, our services and our guided tours.

 - Any low deposit offer that we promote is subject to availability and offered entirely at our discretion and can be withdrawn at any time.

 How can I pay for my holiday?

 Deposits and balance payments can be made by debit or credit card, postal order, bank draft or bank transfer.
-Please check our bank details in our about us section for the relevant information.
+Please check our bank details on our Travel Essentials page for the relevant information.
 American Express can be used on bookings paid in sterling only.
 Cheque payment can be accepted provided you allow sufficient time for balance to clear prior to your balance due date.
 You can also pay on-line in the Manage My Booking link.

 What is included in my holiday?

 Travel Department holidays include flights, transfers and hotel accommodation on bed and breakfast, half board or full board basis, and excursions as specified.